Drosera banksii is an annual species native to tropical Australia, and PNG whose taxonomy has confused experts.

 D. banksii grows in monsoonal areas of Northern Australia.
 The species germinates during the wet season and comes to bloom with the onset of the dry season as its habitat begins to dessicate.
 The species is strictly annual and is induced to produce seed no matter how large the plants are – I have even observed seedling sized specimens in a particularly dry location come to flower.
 The plants can be found in gravelly soils near creeks.

-D. banksii can be confused with D. subtilis, both of which form a fleshy erect stem.
+Phylogenetic studies places the species within the section Lasiocephala (the petiolaris complex) but differs to other species by its annual nature and erect morphology.
+D. banksii can be confused with D. subtilis, another annual petiolaris sundew with a similar shape.
 D. banksii is distinguished by its inflorescence, which is covered with hairs (D. subtilis is fully glabrous).